Habiiba-05/Python-Learn/README.md

 My Python learning journey
 # Python Learning Journey

+# Python-Learn

-This repository contains my Python learning notes and exercises.
+This repository contains my Python practice code and notes.
-I am currently learning Python, so all projects and exercises are for practice purposes.

-It includes:
+It’s part of my learning process as I study Python step by step.

+## Contents
-- Notes on basic Python concepts
+- Notes on Python
-- Small code exercises and projects
+- Small exercises and examples
-- Practice with variables, data types, and control statements

-I will update this repository as I progress in learning Python.
+- Simple practice projects

+## Goal
+The purpose of this repo is to organize my learning and track progress while improving my coding skills.